DESIGNING AROUND PEOPLE

 will be published as a book by

-Paper format details are available on the conference web-site.
-All papers will be peer reviewed and the accepted papers will be presented during the workshop.
-Extended abstracts will be taken and reviewed but may be required to resubmit as full papers.
+All papers will be peer reviewed and the accepted long papers will be presented during the workshop.
+The best papers will be invited to a special issue of two Journals.

 To submit a paper please register on the CWUAAT submissions website when it becomes live.